EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 * In order to add a new Map View click the |viewlist_mapdock| :superscript:`Open a Map View` button.
 Once you added a Map View, it will be listed in the ``Data Views`` panel.
-* Add layers by either drag-and-dropping them into the Map View (from the Data Sources list) or right-click onto the layer :menuselection:`--> Open in existing map...`
+* Add layers by either drag-and-dropping them into the Map View (from the Data Sources list) or right-click |mouse_rightclick| onto the layer :menuselection:`--> Open in existing map...`
-* You can also directly create a new Map View and open a layer by right-clicking the layer :menuselection:`--> Open in new map`
+* You can also directly create a new Map View and open a layer by right-clicking |mouse_rightclick| the layer :menuselection:`--> Open in new map`

     .. figure:: /img/mapWindow.png
        :align: center